 The auditors annual financial report must be distributed by Saturday, February 20, 2021, unless the town has voted to give notice of the report’s availability.

 COVID-19 Town Meeting Information

-The Governor signed H.48 on January 19, 2021.
+In response to the concerns posed by COVID-19, the Governor signed Act 1 (H.48) on January 19, 2021.
 The law does the following:

 - Allows municipalities to postpone their 2021 annual meeting to a later (and potentially safer) date.
 It will be up to the municipality to determine the later date.